Don’t Use Ceiling Fans in Winter? Here’s Why You Should

-By some estimations, experts report that homeowners can save as much as 15 percent on heating costs when they run ceiling fans.
-Due to the improved distribution of heat in the room, you can feel free to turn down the thermostat.
-When you do so, your heater runs less often, consuming less energy.
+By some estimations, experts report that homeowners can save as much as 15 percent on heating costs when they run ceiling fans during the winter.
+Due to the improved distribution of heat in the room, thermostats can be turned down.
+When you do that, your heater runs less often, consuming less energy.

 To ensure optimal savings and comfort, however, it’s important to choose an energy-efficient fan.
-Opt for an Energy Star-rated ceiling fan, which use better motors and innovative blade designs to lower the fans’ energy consumption by as much as 60 percent over standard fans.
+Opt for an ENERGY STAR-rated ceiling fan, which uses better motors and innovative blade designs to lower the fans’ energy consumption by as much as 60% over standard fans.